Main Content

 Specify optional pairs of arguments as Name1=Value1,...,NameN=ValueN, where Name is the argument name and Value is the corresponding value.
 Name-value arguments must appear after other arguments, but the order of the pairs does not matter.

-Displays to plot filters, specified as a vector of display numbers.
+Displays on which to plot filters, specified as a vector of display numbers.
 If you do not specify this argument, Filter Analyzer uses the active display.
 Use display identification numbers to target displays when using other Filter Analyzer functions.
 Identification numbers appear above the plotting area of the app, on the tabs that correspond to the different displays.

 Example: [1 4]